aibrite/jdash-docs/src/backend/net-core-dev.md

 </ItemGroup>
 ```
 ## Step 2: Implement configuration class
-Jdash NetCore uses a configuration class to configure authentication and provider settings.
+JDash .NetCore uses a configuration class, in order to configure authentication and provider settings.

 Below is a sample configuration class.